 1/2 recipe, about 1 1/2 cups or 12 ounces (This is for the “Nude” version – yours will vary depending on toppings – As shown with whipping cream and a chocolate drizzle, add about 120 calories.)
 Cal 250; tot fat 8g; sat fat 5g; chol 33mg; sod 132mg; carb 46g; sug 46g; prot 9g The McDonald’s Frappe of the same size is 450 calories.

 Put your Own Spin on It:

-- Toppings – don’t limit yourself to whipped cream and a drizzle of caramel or chocolate, although you can’t go wrong there – try some shaved chocolate, crushed candies, dulce de leche or your favorite flavor.
+- Toppings – don’t limit yourself to whipped cream and a drizzle of caramel or chocolate, although you can’t go wrong there – try some shaved chocolate, crushed candies, dulce de leche, butterscotch or your favorite flavor.

 - Flavors – why not make these any flavor you want?
-Mocha, would be the addition of chocolate, but think about other flavors, different syrups, your favorite extracts, or make an adult version – with a liquor.
-Hazelnut with Frangelico comes to mind.
+Mocha, would be the addition of chocolate, but think about other flavors of coffee, different syrups, your favorite extracts or make an adult version – with a liquor.
+Hazelnut with Frangelica comes to mind.

 Frozen Fake Frappe made May 2012, but priced in February 2014

 Tip of the Day: